 Three legendary spots steal the show for the best chocolate haupia pies on the island of Oahu.

-Honolulu’s Liliha Bakery has been open since 1950 and has appeared on other recommendation lists of ours for their variety of delicious foods.
+Honolulu’s Liliha Bakery has been open since 1950 and has appeared on our recommendation lists for its variety of delicious foods.
 Among many other things, you can buy and take home whole pies here, and they are the quintessence of classic Hawaiian chocolate haupia.

 Liliha Bakery has several locations on Oahu.
 Check their website for addresses and hours.

 You’ll also find Ani’s Bake Shop not far away in Aiea.
 Not only do they make a tasty chocolate haupia pie, but a sweet potato haupia pie as well!
 This is an excellent and friendly place to buy and enjoy a wide range of baked goods.
 Find them at 99-840 Iwaiwa Street, open Monday through Friday, 5 am to 1 pm, and Saturdays, 6 am to 12 pm.

-Ted's Bakery is a classic favorite among dessert-craving visitors to the Island of Hawaii.
+Ted's Bakery is a classic favorite among dessert-craving visitors to the Island of Oahu.